xwmx/nb/README.md

   -f, --force   Skip the confirmation prompt.
   --names       Only print each notebook's name.
   --no-color    Print names without highlighting the current notebook.
+  --path        Print the path of the current notebook.
   --paths       Print the path of each notebook.
   --unarchived  Only list unarchived notebooks.